sumedhuv/Twitter-or-X/README.md

-This is an analytics project where i used my twitter data to create a sql database where I can query information for my analytics.
+In this project, I used my Twitter impressions data to perform an ETL process to create a relational database to query analytics for my Twitter ads data.